Winnie-the-Pooh: Cultural legacy

 In 2018, E. H. Shepard's original 1926 illustrated map of the Hundred Acre Wood, which features in the opening pages of Milne's books and also appears in the opening animation in the first Disney adaptation in 1966, sold for £430,000 ($600,000) at Sotheby's in London, setting a world record for book illustrations.

 The Japanese figure skater and two-time Olympic champion Yuzuru Hanyu regards Pooh as his lucky charm.
 He is usually seen with a stuffed Winnie-the-Pooh during his figure skating competitions.
 Because of this, Hanyu's fans will throw stuffed Winnie-the-Poohs onto the ice after his performance.
 After one of Hanyu's performances at the 2018 Winter Olympics in Pyeongchang, one spectator remarked that "the ice turned yellow" because of all the Poohs thrown onto the ice.
+In 2026, Disney Japan officially collaborated with Hanyu for the first time to commemorate Winnie the Pooh's 100th anniversary, drawing on Hanyu's long-standing bond with Pooh.